ianmparker/Real-Time-Facial-Detection-Using-Haar-Cascade/README.md

 ----------------------------------------------
 ## Installation

-If you are new to Coding, C++, or IDE's like Visual Studios, you might find this tutorial:
+If you are new to Coding, C++, or IDE's like Visual Studios, you might find this tutorial to help you set up your environment.
   - https://github.com/murtazahassan/Learn-OpenCV-cpp-in-4-Hours/blob/main/Opecv%20Windows%20Installation.md

 ----------------------------------------------